Green Revolution: Green Revolution in China

-China's Green Revolution came from its own fruition, and cannot necessarily be credited to practices popularized by Norman Borlaug.
 China's large and increasing population meant that increasing food production, principally rice, was a top priority for the Chinese government.
 When the People's Republic of China was established in 1949, the Chinese Communist Party made it a priority to pursue agricultural development.
-They sought to solve China's food security issues by focusing on traditional crop production, the implementation of modern technology and science, creating food reserves for the population, high-yield seed varieties, multi-cropping, controlled irrigation, and protecting food security.
+They sought to solve China's food security issues by focusing on traditional crop production, biological pest control, the implementation of modern technology and science, creating food reserves for the population, high-yield seed varieties, multi-cropping, controlled irrigation, and protecting food security.
 This began with the Agrarian Reform Law of 1950, which ended private land ownership and gave land back to the peasants.
-The beginning of China's Green Revolution is marked by the government's sponsorship of agricultural research, specifically in producing a high-yielding rice variety for the rapidly growing population.
-These efforts began during the Great Leap Forward, a time from 1959 to 1961 where the Government launched a campaign to reconstruct their agrarian economy into a communist society and established the People's Commune.
+Unlike with Mexico, the Philippines, India, or Brazil, the beginning of China's unique Green Revolution were unrelated to the American "Green Revolution."
+Rather, it was characterized by the government's sponsorship of agricultural research in concert with peasant knowledge and feedback, earlier international research, nature-based pest control and many other non-industrial agricultural practices, in order to feed the rapidly growing population.

 Prominent in the development of productive hybrid rice was Yuan Longping, whose research hybridized wild strains of rice with existing strains.
-He has been dubbed “the father of hybrid rice,” and was considered a national hero in China.
+He has been dubbed "the father of hybrid rice", and was considered a national hero in China.
 Chinese rice production met the nation's food security needs, and today they are a leading exporter of rice.
 In recent years, however, extensive use of ground water for irrigation has drawn down aquifers and extensive use of fertilizers has increased greenhouse gas emissions.
-China has not expanded the area of cultivable land, but the Green Revolution with high yields per hectare gave China the food security it sought.
+China has not expanded the area of cultivable land, China's unique high yields per hectare gave China the food security it sought.
 In 1979, there were 490 million Chinese people living in poverty.
 In 2014, there were only 82 million.
 Half of China's population had once been hungry and in poverty, but by 2014, only 6% remained so.
-If China's stats were to be excluded entirely from Green Revolution studies, they would find that world hunger actually increased.
-Unlike in China, where locally grown produce would stay within local markets, the food in other countries was being placed on the global market, never to be eaten by those who grew it.